peartreegames/topiary-unity/README.md

 ## EvtVariables

-I've made [EvtVariables](https://github.com/peartreegames/evt-variables) the scriptableobject event system architecture a dependency of this package, though isn't actually necessary a lot of my tools use it.
+I've made [EvtVariables](https://github.com/peartreegames/evt-variables), a scriptableobject event system architecture, a dependency of this package.
+Though it isn't actually necessary, a lot of my tools use it.
 If you prefer not to keep it, please feel free to fork this repo and remove it.

 EvtVariables are extended as EvtTopiVariables and used as runtime variable containers for any .topi `extern` variable.